labdevgen/3Dpredictor/README.md

 **3DPredictor**

 **Dependences:**
-python3 (we used 3.5, although any version above 3.4 should work) with: numpy, pandas, dicttoxml, termcolor, sklearn/xgboost
+1. To train/validate/use models: python3 (we used 3.5, although any version above 3.4 should work) with: numpy, pandas, dicttoxml, termcolor, sklearn/xgboost

+2. To calculate scc: R >= 3.2

+3. To dump/export contacts in .hic format: java8, juicer_tools.jar by https://github.com/aidenlab/juicer (also provided in this repo)

 **How to use the code**